How to marry a star: probabilistic constraints for meaning in context: Situation description systems for word meaning in context

 Formally, eDRSs are defined as follows.
 Let $REF$ be a set of discourse referents, and $PS$ a finite set of predicate symbols with arities of either one or two.
 In the following definition, $x_i$ ranges over the set $REF$, and $F$ over the set of predicate symbols $PS$.
 The language of \emph{eDRSs} (existential and conjunctive DRSs) is defined by:

 \begin{description} \item[conditions] $C::= F(x) \mid \neg F(x) \mid F(x_1, x_2) \mid \neg F(x_1, x_2)$ \item[eDRSs] $D ::= (\{x_1, \ldots, x_n\}, \{C_1, \ldots, C_m\})$ \end{description}

 We assume the standard model-theoretic interpretation for DRT.
-We further assume that the DRS for the utterance is fixed and has been built with one of the standard DRS construction methods, for example the top-down algorithm from \citet{KampReyle}.\footnote{The assumption that the DRS is constructed ahead of time is a simplification, and ignores interactions between structural ambiguity and word meaning ambiguity.}
+We further assume, for now, that the DRS for the utterance is fixed and has been built with one of the standard DRS construction methods, for example the top-down algorithm from \citet{KampReyle}.
+This assumption that the DRS is constructed ahead of time is a simplification, and ignores interactions between structural ambiguity and word meaning ambiguity.
+It will be important to work out a semantic mechanism that combines DRS construction with probabilistic inference over concepts, but this goes beyond what we can do in the current paper.

-\paragraph{Situation descriptions (SDs).} A situation description consists of two parts.
-One part is an eDRS, and the other part is a \emph{conceptual graph} that looks like the graphical model in Figure~\ref{fig:astronomer_graphical} but has values for all the random variables.
-The two halves are connected through a partial mapping $g$ that links graph nodes to discourse referents.
-Each graph node generates conditions for ``its'' discourse referent(s).
-For example, a latent variable that is a concept might generate conditions only for a discourse referent $x$, describing it as both $bat(x)$ and $animal(x)$.
-Another latent variable that is a semantic role might generate conditions for a pair $\langle e, x\rangle$ of discourse referents, for example it might generate $Theme(e, x)$, saying that $x$ is the Theme in an event to which $e$ refers.
-To say this, we need some more notation: We write $Var(C)$ for the sequence of variables in an eDRS condition $C$.
-So $Var(F(x)) = Var(\neg F(x)) = \langle x \rangle$, and $Var(F(x_1, x_2)) = Var(\neg F(x_1, x_2)) = \langle x_1, x_2\rangle$.